prachi-ec/robo-mission-control-dashboard/README.md

 ## Setup:

 1. Project uses npm as package manager and expects it to be present on the system.
-2. After cloning repo, do `>>npm install` to sync in the dependencies.
+2. After cloning repo, go to robot-dashboard

+        `>>cd robot-dashboard`

+   Now, we need to sync in the dependecies, use:

+        `>>npm install`

+   If this fails, try:

+        `>>npm init`

+        `>>npm install`

 3. Run `>>npm run build`.
 If all goes well, we will have a build directory which will be used to host the UI via nginx.
-4. Expecting nginx to be installed in the syste.
-Copy the path of the build directory and assign it to the value of the server/root field in nginx.conf.
+4. Expecting nginx to be installed in the system.
+Copy the path of the generated build directory (root/path/robo-mission-control-dashboard/robot-dashboard/build/) and assign it to the value of the server/root field in nginx.conf.

             server {